rimi-itk/devops_itkdev-docker/README.md

 # Usage

 ## Requirement for all commands to work.

-You need to have some local packages installed via brew for allthings to work.
+You need to have some local packages installed via brew for all things to work.

-Completion don't work witht the bash completion that comes with mac-os.
-So please install newer version.
+Completions don't work with the bash completion that comes with macOS.
+So please install a newer version:

 ```
 brew install bash-completion
 ```

-__Note__: that you have to follow the instructions brew writes to get it working.
+__Note__: You have to follow the instructions brew writes to get it working (use `brew info bash-completion` to show the info).

-The database sync will not work if you don't have local mysql client installed.
+The database sync will not work if you don't have a local mysql client installed:

 ```
 brew install mysql-client
 ```

-__Note__: that you have to follow the instructions brew writes to get it working.
+__Note__: You have to follow the instructions brew writes to get it working (use `brew info mysql-client` to show the info).

 ## Templates